-Unique horizontal lineup of pastel green sapphire squares and emerald step-cut moissanite or standard VS white diamond.
+Unique horizontal lineup of princess cut pastel green lab sapphires and emerald step-cut moissanite or standard GH/VS white diamond.
 (Moissanite pictured in listing).
 Sapphires can be substituted for another color; If interested, please email the studio directly.

 Available in 14k yellow gold, 14k white gold, and 14k rose gold.

 Kindly Note: This piece is made to order so please allow up to two weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.

 A thin layer of gold electrically deposited onto a surface via electroplating.
 With direct contact to your skin, this will eventually wear off.
 Luckily, the only base metal pieces we offer do not directly touch your skin.
 (The Folded Fans for example have 14k gold filled ear wires).